superapple8x/match-profile/README.md

 ## Troubleshooting

+*   **If you encounter a `Permission denied` error, make sure you have the necessary permissions to connect to the Docker daemon socket.
+Try running the `docker-compose up --build` command with `sudo`.**
+*   **If you encounter a `net/http: TLS handshake timeout` error, this indicates a network issue when trying to download the base image from Docker Hub.
+Try running the `docker-compose up --build` command again.**
+*   **If you encounter a `ModuleNotFoundError: No module named 'distutils'` error, this indicates that the `distutils` module is missing.
+This can be resolved by installing the `python3-distutils` package using `sudo apt install python3-distutils`.**
 *   **If you encounter any errors during the build process, make sure that you have the latest version of Docker and Docker Compose installed.**
 *   **If you encounter any errors related to missing dependencies, make sure that you have run `npm install` in both the `src/frontend` and `src/backend` directories.**